 Returns the name of the underlying (dereferenced) decision variable of the operand.
 In case of a reference, getName()/name() will return the name of the reference variable but not of the referenced variable.

-sequenceOf(Attribute) attributes()
+sequenceOf(Annotation) annotations() / attributes()

-Returns the frozen attributes of operand.
+Returns the frozen annotations of operand.
 Except for the IVML types container and compound, this sequence will always be empty.
 The result cannot be modified.

 setValue(Object v)

 Changes the value of the underlying decision variable of the operand by setting the new value v.
 Attempts to change a frozen variable or to set an incompatible value will lead to a runtime error.